On February 21st, 2018, we hosted an AMA with Sovrn’s Support Engineering team. We received many questions around Ads.txt, header bidding, & DFP.

 Q: Is it normal to see differing performance by geo?

 A: Traffic will differ drastically by location & type of inventory.
 Sovrn has a demand team focused on increasing performance across all geos.
 The more data we have in this area, the better we can serve our publishers.

 Q: In your opinion what is the site performance impact of using header bidding verse using standard sovrn tags?

 A: It depends on your site, the amount of traffic you are getting, whether or not you have an ad server, etc. There are a lot of considerations when moving towards header bidding.
 It depends on how exactly you are implementing the stand alone tags & header bidding.

 A: We have observed that the sites with 1:1 ratio between ads requested & slots to fit into, perform better.
 Though we don’t know to what extent, demand does partially throttle requests from sites that send unfillable tags.
-Bid caching can cause impression timeout issues.
+Publisher bid caching can cause impression timeout issues.
+Sovrn does not engage in bid caching in our auction and we strongly discourage publishers from this practice, for that & other reasons.
 If the user takes too long to scroll down to that ad unit, there is a chance that the impression has timed out by then.
 Your ad server might record that as an impression because it went through the whole system, but it has timed out on the SSP side.
 This causes discrepancies.
 The impression timeout varies from 30-60 seconds.
 If utilizing lazy loading, use separate Prebid.js auctions for those units when they are actually on the page.